openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 similar steps to perform.
 We aim to automate and reduce those steps as much as possible to make installing operators (via OLM) simpler on clusters where TAT authentication is supported.

+For an example of how operators are currently navigating accessing cloud resources today, see the AWS STS install instructions for the AWS EFS CSI Driver Operator (https://docs.openshift.com/container-platform/4.11/storage/container_storage_interface/persistent-storage-csi-aws-efs.html#efs-sts_persistent-storage-csi-aws-efs)
 ### User Stories

 * As a cluster admin, I want to know which OLM Operators are safe to install because they will not be interacting with